EloGank/lol-replay-downloader-cli/README.md

 ## Installation

+You have two ways to install the repository.
+First, with a Virtual Machine, optional but recommended on Windows OS, and the second way, manually (but less than 2 minutes, I swear).

 ### Virtual Machine

 If you want to install/try this project with a Virtual Machine and avoid the installation process if you haven't yet a PHP environment, [read the virtual machine documentation](./doc/installation_virtual_machine.md).
-It will take you only two minutes.
+It will take you only one minute.

-**If you want to install/try this project on a Windows system, we advice you to choose the Virtual Machine installation process.
+**If you want to install/try this project on a Windows system, I advice you to choose the Virtual Machine installation process.
 This project hasn't been tested on a Windows system.**

 ### Manually